You’d think a tiny nation the size of an average American city would be easy to know at a glance, but Singapore

 For a more complete look, read our list of Singapore festivals to plan your trip around.

 What – and Where – Do I Eat in Singapore?

 Sure, you can spend a mint on Singapore’s many expensive restaurants, but there’s a reason this country’s one of Southeast Asia’s best cities for street food.
-The food courts known as “hawker centers” serve a wide variety of Asian dishes, despite their general shortage of ambience and airconditioning.
+The food courts, known as “hawker centers,” serve a wide variety of Asian dishes, despite their general shortage of ambiance and air conditioning.

 Singapore’s wide-ranging food reflects the multicultural mix of the Singaporean populace.
 Indian biryani stands jostle Western food booths and noodle stalls in most places.
 At any top Singapore hawker center, tourists mingle with working stiffs to breakfast on roti kaya, or stuff their faces with Cantonese, Hokkien, Indian, Malay, and "Western" food.